Parent Rights in Ohio Special Education: What the Law Actually Guarantees

 8. Right to Bring Support People

-You can bring anyone you want to an IEP meeting — a spouse, family member, private advocate, attorney, therapist, or anyone with knowledge of your child.
+You can bring people with knowledge or special expertise regarding your child to an IEP meeting — a spouse, family member, private advocate, attorney, therapist, or anyone else who knows your child.
 You do not need the district's permission.
 Informing them ahead of time is courteous; it is not required.

 Ohio-Specific Enforcement Mechanisms